ivan-tkatchev/AudienceProfiler/README.md

 # AudienceProfiler
-Analize the audience for targeted advertising system.
+Analize the audience for a targeted advertising system.

 # Technical problem statement